CLAIM A PRIZE & TAX REQUIREMENTS

 If your prize is over $599.50, you must file a claim form with the New Jersey Lottery.
 Claim forms are available at all New Jersey Lottery Retailers or at New Jersey Lottery Headquarters.
-Due to safety precautions to mitigate the spread of COVID-19 it takes approximately six weeks to receive a check from the New Jersey Lottery.
-Proper identification for tax purposes must be presented at the time of the claim for reporting to the Internal Revenue Service.
+Due to safety precautions to mitigate the spread of COVID-19 it takes approximately four to six weeks to receive a check from the New Jersey Lottery Proper identification for tax purposes must be presented at the time of the claim for reporting to the Internal Revenue Service.

 For out of state winners, download, fill out and print the Claim Form and instructions.
 The New Jersey Lottery also suggests that you make a copy of your Claim Form and the tickets (front & back) in the rare event of a delay or loss in the mail.
 Staple your signed tickets to the Claim Form.
 Enclose the Claim Form and tickets in an envelope and mail to: